Four – worth 10,000 euros each. There is also a ‘special’ prize the jury can decide to award.

 Any of the 47 countries which make up the Council of Europe are fine – though this isn’t a Council of Europe contest, or an EU one.
 We’ve just taken the widest possible practical definition of Europe.

-Either – though we want entrants to work for, or have their work published by, a professional news source.
-The European Press Prizes seek to represent benchmarks for quality in journalism across 47 different countries.
-That is a a huge undertaking, one we hope to grow year by year.
-In the beginning, we seek to reward quality in printed newspapers and magazines, and in the body of work of consistent bloggers.
-Prizes for the huge range of individual blogs, though, can’t be dealt with just yet.
+Either –The European Press Prizes seek to represent benchmarks for quality in journalism across 47 different countries.
+We seek to reward quality in printed newspapers and magazines, and in the body of work of bloggers.

-Entries can be sent in using the Entry Form on this website, which requires to add the full text of the entry as a word-file.
-The address to send material by post is:
+Entries can be sent in using the Entry Form on this website, which requires to add the full text of the entry as a word or PDF file.

 In December, a preparatory committee of judges will start sifting through entries – ordering translations, consulting observers from journalism university departments, foreign-based correspondents and trusted observers in order to reduce the number of entries to no more than six in each category.
 They’ll publish short lists on the awards website.